palepusrinivas/guava_adminpanel/README.md

-# RideFast - Ride Sharing Application
+# Gauva - Ride Sharing Application

 A modern ride-sharing application built with Next.js, TypeScript, and Redux Toolkit, similar to Rapido or Ola.
 This application allows customers to book rides conveniently and drivers to manage their rides.